If you’re planning to visit the National Museum of Scotland as part of an overseas school group, please let us know you’re coming.

 Self-guided visits to the National Museum of Scotland are free of charge.
-Donations are welcome (suggested donation £3.00 per person).
+Donations are welcome (suggested donation £5.00 per person).
 Contactless donation points are located throughout the museum.

-Tickets to paid exhibitions are specially discounted for groups of 10 or more and a further discount will apply if you chose to pre-book and pay in advance at the time of booking (contact firstname.lastname@example.org for further information).
+Tickets to paid exhibitions are discounted for groups of 10 or more, and a further discount will apply if you choose to pre-book and pay in advance at the time of booking (contact firstname.lastname@example.org for further information).
 Please note there are no group discounts for charged events.

 Prices will be confirmed by email to all enquirers.
 We accept payment in cash or by debit/credit card.